Bigfootmech/Bigfootmech/README.md

 Even went to my first Anime Convention on my own.

+Towards the end, both school pushed me towards, and my parents told me that I had to go to University, so I picked a course the only way I knew how...

+It made me think of Deus Ex (2000).
+One of my favourite games at the time.

 ---

-During university, I continued going to anime cons as well as gaming, in tandem with other social endeavours.
+During uni, I continued going to anime cons as well as gaming, in tandem with other social endeavours.

 I also did some modules that included programming.
 Assembly, C-flavour, and Matlab.